Are you planning a trip to Taiwan? If so, this 2 weeks in Taiwan itinerary is just what you need to plan an epic trip!

 Hotel Del Lago is an excellent choice for mid-range travelers who’d like to stay on the lake’s shore.

-For something a bit more secluded, stay at the romantic Timing House.
+If you’re looking for something a bit more secluded, stay at the romantic Timing House.

 Taiwan Itinerary Day 8 & 9: Alishan